biointec/browniecorrector/README.md

 3.consistant error correction in each cluster independently from other clusters.

+It has been shown that using BrownieCorrector prior to SPAdes can improve the quality of assembly.

 #  Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.